 In this era of superhero movie dominance that are making the studios mega bucks, and the actors into huge stars, there is without a doubt one studio that is firmly leading the way, and that is Marvel Studios.
-While DC got their Extended Universe finally off the ground with this year’s Batman V Superman, to mixed results, and Fox has had mixed success with some of their properties with X Men doing well, Deadpool doing brilliantly and well the less said about Fantastic Four, the better.
+While DC got their Extended Universe finally off the ground with this year’s Batman V Superman and Suicide Squad, to mixed results to say the least!
+Fox meanwhile has had mixed success with some of their properties with X Men doing well, Deadpool doing brilliantly and well the less said about Fantastic Four, the better.
 Yet Marvel has almost consistently delivered satisfying stories to the screen with some very popular characters to boot, Marvel is currently the Kingpin of comic book movies!

 Speaking of The Hulk, it is where I begin my list.
 I’m pretty sure if you ask people do they remember this movie, the answer would probably be no. It has become the forgotten movie of the MCU especially since they recast Mark Ruffalo in the role for The Avengers, replacing Ed Norton as everyone’s favourite green rage monster.
 As a result, this movie has slipped from many people’s minds.
 While Ed Norton did a decent enough job as Bruce Banner, and the story was interesting to watch.
 The action between The Hulk and his nemesis The Abomination just got a bit cartoonish at times and very CGI heavy, in a similar vein to the Star Wars prequels, and it was just a bit boring watching two forces matched in power fight one another and was nowhere near as enthralling as the other MCU movie that came out that year, but more on that later.